robinovitch61/the-leo-zone/content/posts/nic-cage-ranked/index.md

 - Moonstruck (1987)
 - Vampire's Kiss (1989)
 - Mandy (2018)
-- Dream Scenario (2023)
 - The Wicker Man (2006)
 - Lord of War (2005)
-- Leaving Las Vegas (1995) (started this on a plane but had to turn it off cuz too many boobies)
 - Ghost Rider (2007) (this would be a last resort)

 Missing one?
 Let me know!